-In 2006 Mrs V was a back seat passenger in a car driven by her husband, in which their two friends were also travelling, when it was in a head-on collision caused by the another motorist.
+Our client, a back seat passenger in a car driven by her husband, was injured when their vehicle was involved in a head-on collision caused by another motorist.